 Acute renal dysfunction, Aortic valve injury, Bleeding, Cardiogenic shock, Cerebral vascular accident/Stroke, Death, Hemolysis, Limb ischemia, Myocardial infarction, Renal failure, Thrombocytopenia and Vascular injury

-In addition to the risks above, there are other WARNINGS and PRECAUTIONS associated with Impella devices.
-Visit www.cardiogenicshock.com/hcp/information/isi to learn more.
+In addition to the risks above, there are other warnings and precautions associated with Impella devices.

 The Impella RP® System is indicated for providing temporary right ventricular support for up to 14 days in patients with a body surface area ≥1.5 m2, who develop acute right heart failure or decompensation following left ventricular assist device implantation, myocardial infarction, heart transplant, or open-heart surgery.